eXascaleInfolab/interval_index/README.md

 Those are in-memory (C++) and HDFS implementation of CIntIA (Checkpint Interval Index Array).

-Everything around it was create to test the indices and compare them to other solutions.
+Everything around it is to test the index and compare it to other solutions.

 To use/test it, one can do the following:

-1) for in-memory C++ tests you need a g++-4.8 (almost certainly you have it).
-Just run the script in the root folder:
+1) Run the script in the root folder:

 sh build_and_run_inmemory.sh

-It will build a binary and create synthetic datasets for tests.
+It builds a binary and creates synthetic datasets for tests.
 Then it will compare CIntIA with R-tree, Interval Tree, Segment Tree and NClist.

-All results will be in a folder 'tests_results'.
+All results will be in the folder 'tests_results'.

 2) for HDFS implementation you need a Hadoop cluster with Spatial Hadoop 2.2 libraries on every cluster machine in any one directory that is in the list "hadoop classpath".